January 1, 2018 brought about big changes to Oregon’s overtime laws.

 Before the law took effect, many manufacturing employers used pyramiding of overtime to calculate overtime pay to ensure workers got the overtime required by two separate Oregon statutes: one that required overtime for working more than 10 hours in a single day, and one that required overtime for working more than 40 hours in a single week.

 Under the new law, when an employee has worked more than 40 hours in a workweek and has worked more than 10 hours in any day during that week, employers must calculate both the daily and weekly overtime, then pay the worker the larger of the two amounts.

 The law also imposes new limitations on the maximum hours in a workweek, and it includes exemptions from these calculations for certain employers.
 It’s wise to speak to an attorney to understand how the calculations and exemptions might apply to your business.

 How TERRA Can Help You

-At TERRA Staffing Group, our recruiters stay on top of changes in Oregon’s hiring rules, workforce demographics and employment trends, so our clients always have a resource for the latest information.
+At TERRA Staffing Group, our recruiters stay on top of changes in Oregon’s HR laws, hiring rules, workforce demographics and employment trends, so our clients always have a resource for the latest information.